yyojo/systemverilog/README.md

 We can specify the delay based timing control in three ways:

 * Regular delay control - It will be specified on the procedural assignment left as a non-zero number.
-* Intra - assignment delay control -  In this case, delays will be specified on the assignment operator's right-hand side.
+* Intra-assignment delay control -  In this case, delays will be specified on the assignment operator's right-hand side.
 The right-hand side expression will be evaluated at the current time, and the assignment will occur only after the delay.
 * Zero delay control -  Zero delay control statement specifies zero delay value to the left-hand side of a procedural assignment.
 This method is used to ensure the statement is executed at the end of the simulation time.
 It means, zero delay control statement is executed after all other statements in that simulation time are executed.

 ### Event Control